awsdocs/amazon-workspaces-administration-guide/doc_source/upgrade-windows-10-byol-workspaces.md

 | --- | --- | --- |
 | Enabled | DWORD |  **0** – \(Default\) Disables AWS PV drivers update **1** – Enables AWS PV drivers update  |

-## Steps to Perform an In\-place Upgrade<a name="upgrade_byol_procedure"></a>
+## Perform an in\-place upgrade<a name="upgrade_byol_procedure"></a>

 To enable in\-place Windows upgrades on your BYOL WorkSpaces, you must set certain registry keys, as described in the following procedure\.
 You must also set certain registry keys to indicate the drive \(C or D\) where you want the user profiles to be located after the in\-place upgrades are finished\.

 You can make these registry changes manually\.
 If you have multiple WorkSpaces to update, you can use Group Policy or SCCM to push a PowerShell script\.
-For a sample PowerShell script, see [Update Your WorkSpace Registry Using a PowerShell Script](#update-windows-10-byol-script)\.
+For a sample PowerShell script, see [Update your WorkSpace registry using a PowerShell script](#update-windows-10-byol-script)\.

 **To perform an in\-place upgrade of Windows 10**